Wish You Were Here (Pink Floyd album): Reception

+Paul Stump, in his 1997 History of Progressive Rock, argued that critical disappointment with Wish You Were Here was likely inevitable due to the monumental expectations of what "was (at the time) the most eagerly anticipated rock album ever released.
+Even the announcement of its issue date was headline news.
+These hosannas were grounded on no more than the fact that it was simply the Floyd's follow-up to [The] Dark Side of the Moon, which represented, for many, the acme of the genre to date."
+He was critical of the dominance of synthesiser textures, saying it often made Wish You Were Here sound like a showcase for Wright's new equipment.

-Wish You Were Here has since been frequently regarded as one of the greatest albums of all time, and is generally ranked as one of the greatest progressive rock albums.
-In 2003, it was ranked at number 209 on Rolling Stone's list of the 500 greatest albums of all time, ranked at number 211 in a 2012 revised list, and ranked at number 264 in a 2020 revised list.
-In 2015, it was chosen as the fourth-greatest progressive rock album by Rolling Stone.
-In 2014, British rock magazine Louder ranked it as the seventh-greatest progressive rock album of all time.
-In 1998, Q readers voted Wish You Were Here the 34th-greatest album of all time.
-In 2000, the same magazine placed it at number 43 in its list of the 100 Greatest British Albums Ever.
-In 2000 it was voted number 38 in Colin Larkin's All Time Top 1000 Albums.
+Wish You Were Here has been frequently named one of the greatest albums and one of the greatest progressive rock albums.
+In 2003, it was ranked at number 209 on Rolling Stones list of the 500 greatest albums of all time, ranked at number 211 in a 2012 revised list, and ranked at number 264 in a 2023 revised list.
+In 2015, Rolling Stone named it the fourth-greatest progressive rock album.
+In 2014, Prog readers voted it the seventh-greatest progressive rock album.
+In 1998, Q readers voted Wish You Were Here the 34th-greatest album.
+In 2000, Q placed it at number 43 in its list of the 100 Greatest British Albums Ever.
+In 2000, it was voted number 38 in Colin Larkin's All Time Top 1000 Albums.
 In 2007, one of Germany's largest public radio stations, WDR 2, asked its listeners to vote for the 200 best albums of all time.
 Wish You Were Here was voted number one.
-In 2004, Wish You Were Here was ranked number 36 on Pitchfork Media's list of the Top 100 albums of the 1970s.
-IGN rated Wish You Were Here as the eighth-greatest classic rock album, and Ultimate Classic Rock placed Wish You Were Here second best in its list of "Worst to Best Pink Floyd Albums".
+In 2004, Wish You Were Here was ranked number 36 on the Pitchfork list of the Top 100 albums of the 1970s.
+IGN rated Wish You Were Here as the eighth-greatest classic rock album, and Ultimate Classic Rock placed Wish You Were Here as the second-best Pink Floyd album.